 - ¼ teaspoon baking soda

-- ½ teaspoon salt
+- ½ teaspoon kosher salt

-- 1 ½ cups packed (10 ½ ounces) brown sugar
+- 1 ½ cups dark brown sugar packed

-- 3 large eggs, room temperature
+- 3 large eggs room temperature

 - 1 teaspoon peppermint extract

-- 4 ounces unsweetened chocolate, chopped
+- 4 ounces unsweetened chocolate baking bars chopped

 - 4 tablespoons unsalted butter